Skip to content

 At Archbishop Courtney Primary School, collective worship is at the heart of our community life, serving as a vital expression of our Church of England faith and values.
 We recognise that daily worship is not just a routine; it is an essential opportunity for our pupils to engage spiritually, reflect on their experiences, and strengthen their connection with God and one another.

-Collective worship fosters a sense of belonging and unity among our pupils, allowing them to participate in prayer experiences that enrich their spiritual journey.
+Collective worship fosters a sense of belonging and unity amongst our pupils, allowing them to participate in prayer experiences that enrich their spiritual journey.
 Through a variety of prayer formats—ranging from reflective silence to vibrant community prayers—our pupils learn to appreciate the richness of the Church of England tradition.
 This engagement helps them articulate their understanding of different ways of praying and the significance of the liturgical year.

 Moreover, collective worship provides a platform for our pupils to take on leadership roles, preparing and participating in various prayer activities.
 This involvement not only enhances their spiritual development but also instils a sense of responsibility and community service.
 As they reflect on their experiences in prayer, pupils are inspired to take meaningful actions that positively impact their lives and the lives of those around them.